Construction & Property Accountants

 What is the VAT position for property & construction?

 The property sector has to deal with many VAT issues, each of which depends on the exact nature of the supply being made.
-For example the transaction may arise from construction, work on existing building, disposal of a property interest and the type of property involved, both before and after will affect the VAT treatment.
+For example the transaction may arise from construction, work on existing building or disposal of a property interest.
+The type of property involved, both before and after will affect the VAT treatment.
 The basic position is that property transactions are exempt from VAT, which means that associated input tax cannot be recovered, however there are a great many exceptions when the supply is either zero, standard or reduced rated.
 The best known example is new build for residential property, which is zero rated rated for the construction and zero rated for the first sale or long lease of a dwelling.
 Specific advice is required for each situation to ensure the many requirements are met and that the VAT position is properly understood from the start.

 What is the VAT domestic reverse charge?